nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr/README.md

 ### Connecting server code to use

-To simulate the voice interaction with a text-only bot, you may use this very simple chatbot code
+To simulate the voice interaction with a text-only chatbot, you may use this very simple chatbot code
 ```bash
 node very-simple-bot.js
 ```